 - Experience in managing areas of major risk to the organisation

-- Experience in workplace health & safety, environmental and technology matters affecting organisations
+- Experience in workplace health & safety, environmental & community, social responsibility and technology matters affecting organisations

 - Ability to guide and review strategy through constructive questioning and suggestions